Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Each hunter type gets three moves as well.
 For many, one or two of these moves are mandatory.

-Some of the moves don’t count as one against their count: that’s for moves that aren’t purely an advantage, but that have both a good and bad side. [[The Initiate]]’s move when **in good standing with the Sect** is one of those: the move’s good and bad sides balance out, so [[the Initiate]] gets another three choices of purely useful moves.
+Some of the moves don’t count as one against their count: that’s for moves that aren’t purely an advantage, but that have both a good and bad side[[The Initiate]]]]’s move when **in good standing with the Sect** is one of those: the move’s good and bad sides balance out, s[[The Initiate]]]] gets another three choices of purely useful moves.

 Some playbooks have moves that are purely bad (the Monstrous’ curse and the Spooky’s dark side, for example).
 When a playbook has a purely bad move, give them an extra useful move to make up for it.